 - Job or graduate school interviews

-Students who are experiencing one of the non-emergency situations above are encouraged to reach out to the Dean of Students’ Office, Health and Counseling Services, Residence Life, faculty adviser and instructors, or other relevant campus resources for support.
+Students who are experiencing one of the non-emergency situations above are encouraged to reach out to the Student Life Office, Health and Counseling Services, Residence Life, faculty adviser and instructors, or other relevant campus resources for support.

 How long may I take an emergency absence?

-At the time of the student’s request, the student and the dean or associate will discuss and determine an appropriate length of time away.
+At the time of the student’s request, the student and the dean in Student Life will discuss and determine an appropriate length of time away.
 The length of time will be determined by considering the circumstances of the emergency and the ability for the student to return successfully to the classroom following an extended absence.
 Missing class for one or two weeks may have serious academic implications, even when the instructor supports the student’s emergency absence.